Did Chinese Scientists Mistakenly Help Covid-19 Jump from Bats to Humans?

 By AFP Staff

-In an explosive new report, famed investigative reporter Bill Gertz details how an unsecured, low-level Chinese laboratory near Wuhan, China, had isolated and was studying viruses in bats just before the covid-19 virus began to spread among residents in the bustling Chinese city.
+In an explosive new report, famed investigative reporter Bill Gertz details how an unsecured, low-level Chinese laboratory near Wuhan, China, had isolated and was studying viruses in bats just before the Covid-19 virus began to spread among residents in the bustling Chinese city.
 If true, the claim could provide scientists with clues as to how a common respiratory illness in bats jumped from animals to humans before spreading like wildfire across the world.

-According to the latest reports, covid-19, which it is believed originated in or around Wuhan, China, population 11 million, is now present in 151 countries around the world.
-As testing ramps up countries, the United States now leads the world in confirmed cases, with over 164,000 confirmed cases.
+According to the latest reports, Covid-19, which it is believed originated in or around Wuhan, China, population 11 million, is now present in 151 countries around the world.
+As testing ramps up in more countries, the United States now leads the world in confirmed cases, with over 164,000 confirmed cases.

 Writes Gertz, “Several Chinese state media outlets in recent months touted the virus research and lionized in particular a key researcher in Wuhan, Tian Junhua, as a leader in bat virus work.”

-Gerts quoted Rep. Michael T. McCaul, Texas Republican and ranking member of the House Foreign Affairs Committee.
+Gertz quoted Rep. Michael T. McCaul, Texas Republican and ranking member of the House Foreign Affairs Committee.
 McCaul said China should be held accountable for the pandemic.

 “This is one of the worst cover-ups in human history, and now the world is facing a global pandemic,” McCaul added.

-According to Gertz, A video has been posted online that was funded by the Chinese government.
+According to Gertz, a video has been posted online that was funded by the Chinese government.
 In it, Tian can be seen inside caves in Hubei province near Wuhan taking samples from captured bats and storing them in vials.

 “I am not a doctor, but I work to cure and save people,” Tian reportedly says in the video.
 “I am not a soldier, but I work to safeguard an invisible national defense line.”